tushyagupta81/ada25/README.md

     - Uses a recursive structure to sort each side split along the index of the pivot
     <img src="./plot/graphs/quicksort.png" alt="quicksort" width="600px"/>
 - [x] Iterative Quicksort
+    - Similar to recursive quicksort but uses a stack to maintain the index of the places where the pivot cut the array
     - Quicksort in iterative form
     - Reduces the size of stack used
     <img src="./plot/graphs/iterative_quicksort.png" alt="iterative quicksort" width="600px"/>